 This section is divided into two parts.
-Section 4.1 will summarize the user-defined parameters used in the installation procedures that are important to understanding the solution as a whole.
-It will not attempt to show the installation procedures in their entirety.
-It will also describe any deviations from the standard procedures, if any.
-Section 4.2 will describe procedures beyond the initial SIP installation procedures that are necessary for interoperating with the IPCS.
+Section 5.1 summarizes the user-defined parameters used in the installation procedures that are important to understanding the solution as a whole.
+It also describes any deviations from the standard procedures, if any.
+Note that this section does not attempt to show the installation procedures in their entirety.
+Section 5.2 describes procedures beyond the initial SIP installation procedures that are necessary for interoperating with IPCS.
 This includes configuration of the remote SIP endpoints.
 The creation of users and media server extensions for the SIP endpoints at the main site are not covered here.
 These procedures are covered in [4].

-4.1.
+5.1.
 Summary of Initial Configuration Parameters